LivelyKernel/lively4-app/README.md

 ### Scripts

-- `yarn test-server` - starts an lively4-server with an lively4-core embedded
+- `yarn test-server` - starts an lively4-server with an lively4-core embedded on http://localhost:8080/lively4-core/start.html
--- currently not really working --
 - `yarn start` - start an electron instance with the lively4-core embedded
 - `yarn run dist` - builds a package with additional installer
 - `yarn run pack` - builds the app for production